noizhardware/EagleLibraries/README.md

 **baoUtil** contains utilities for component placement like rulers, grids...

-### the "Legacy" folder contains previous versions of parts, for backward compatibility
+### the "Legacy" folder contains previous versions of the libraries, for backward compatibility

 ---